bmc/scalasti/notes/about.markdown

 The [Scalasti library][] is a [Scala][] interface to the [StringTemplate][] Java template library.
-It provides a subset of the features of [StringTemplate][], plus a few capabilities not found in StringTemplate, using a more Scala-friendly syntax.
+It provides most of the features of [StringTemplate][], plus a few capabilities not found in StringTemplate, using a more Scala-friendly syntax.